PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-07 04:37:56
+Last updated: 2024-04-07 04:38:29
-Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson
+Random Quote: The past is always with us, Tyler.
+Now, you can try and run away but it's always there. - Rendell Locke